Pelagicore/qface/docs/grammar.rst

         <name> = <value>,
     }

 A QFace document always describes one module.
+It is convention that a qface document is named after the module.
+If the same module appears in different documents the behavior is not defined currently.
 Each document can contain one or more interfaces, structs, flags or enums.
 Each document can import other modules using the import statement.

 Module